Want to save a little money on the holidays this year?

-"Everybody's looking at their pocketbook," says Jill Gianola, CFP professional and author of "The Young Couple's Guide to Growing Rich Together."
+“Everybody’s looking at their pocketbook,” says Jill Gianola, certified financial planner and author of “The Young Couple’s Guide to Growing Rich Together.”

-If you're thinking about it, "chances are someone else in the family is, too," she says.
+If you’re worrying about it, “chances are someone else in the family is, too,” she says.

 So don’t panic if you think the family is expecting piles of presents or a costly trip.
 Look at your budget and be realistic.
 One key to making it work is to get everyone involved in the decision, Gianola says.
 “Say, ‘This is what we’d like to do, but what other things can we think of?’
 It’s about expectations.”

-Want to enjoy a festive old time without the lingering January debt?
+Want to enjoy a festive good time without the lingering January debt?
 Here are nine things you can do now to cut holiday spending without jeopardizing any of the fun.